liznyamu/appium-tdd-framework/README.md

 - [x] Add abstraction layer for static text
 - [x] Multiple platform support - iOS and Android
 - [x] Add More Test Classes / Defining common elements
-- [x] Failure recovery / Fail safe test cases - using @BeforeMethod and @AfterMethod
+- [x] Failure recovery / Fail safe test cases
+  - using @BeforeMethod and @AfterMethod
 - [x] Scrolling - Different Scrolling Mechanisms
 - [x] Capture Screenshots/Videos
-- [ ] Parallel Execution on Android and iOS
+- [x] Parallel Execution on Android and iOS
+  - *Why ?*
+    - to increase test coverage by executing the application on multiple devices
+    - to reduce the test execution time even when we execute the automation on multiple devices
 - [ ] Logging framework
 - [ ] Reporting framework
 - [ ] Programmatically start the Appium Server